coinstopio/coinstopio.docs/docs/Ledger/LedgerTools/WindowsHello.md

     3. If asked, allow the manager on your device by pressing the right button.
     4. Find **Hello** in the app catalog.
     5. Click the **Install** button of the app.
-        -   An installation window appears.
+        -   An installation window will appear.
         -   Your device will display **Processing...**
-        -   The app installation is confirmed.
+        -   The app installation will be confirmed

-Step 3.
+### Step 3.
 Setup

 1. Connect and unlock your device.
 2. Open the **Hello** app on your device.